moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 A string defining the dominant language of the track.
 The string MUST be one of the standard Tags for Identifying Languages as defined by {{LANG}}.

-## Catalog Patch {#patch}
+### Parent name {#parentname}
+Location: T    Required: Optional   JSON Type: String

+A string defining the parent track name {{trackname}} to be cloned.
+This field MUST only be included inside a Clone tracks {{clonetracks}} object.

+## Delta updates {#deltaupdates}
 A catalog update might contain incremental changes.
 This is a useful property if many tracks may be initially declared but then there are small changes to a subset of tracks.
-The producer can issue a patch to describe these small changes.
-Changes are described incrementally, meaning that a patch can itself modify a prior patch.
-Patching leverages JSON PATCH {{JSON-PATCH}} to modify the catalog.
-JSON Patch is a format for expressing a sequence of operations to apply to a target JSON document.
+The producer can issue a delta update to describe these changes.
+Changes are described incrementally, meaning that a delta update can itself modify a prior delta update.

+A restricted set of operations are allowed with each delta update:
+* Add a new track that has not previously been declared.
+* Add a new track by cloning a previously declared track.
+* Remove a track that has been previously declared.

-The following rules MUST be followed in processing patches:
+The following rules are to be followed in constructing and processing delta updates:

-* The target JSON to be modified is the JSON document described by the preceding
-{{MoQTransport}} Object in the Catalog track, post any patching that may have been applied to that Object.
-* A Catalog Patch is identified by having a single array at the root level, holding a series of JSON objects, each object representing a single operation to be applied to the target JSON document.
+* A delta update MUST include the Delta Update {{deltaupdate}} field set to true.
+* A delta update catalog MUST contain at least one instance of Add tracks
+  {{addtracks}}, Remove tracks {{removetracks}} or Clone Tracks {{clonetracks}}
+  fields and MAY contain more.
+It MUST NOT contain an instance of a Tracks
+  {{tracks}} field or a WARP version {{version}} field.
-* Operations are applied sequentially in the order they appear in the array.
+* The Add, Delete and Clone operations are applied sequentially in the order they are declared in the document.
 Each operation in the sequence is applied to the target document; the resulting document becomes the target of the next operation.
-Evaluation continues until all operations are successfully applied or until an error condition is encountered.
+  Evaluation continues until all operations are successfully applied.
-* Track namespaces and track names may not be changed across patch updates To change either namespace or name, remove the track and then add a new track with matching properties and the new namespace and name.
-* Contents of the track selection properties object may not be varied across updates.
-To adjust a track selection property, the track must first be removed and then added with the new selection properties and a different name.
+* A Cloned track inherits all the attributes of the track defined by the Parent Track
+  {{parenttrack}}, except the Track Name which MUST be new.
+Attributes redefined in the cloning Object overwrite inherited values.
+* The tuple of Track Namespace and Track Name defines a fixed set of Track attributes which MUST NOT be modified after being declared.
+To modify any attribute, a new track with a different Namespace|Name tuple is created by Adding or Cloning and then the old track is removed.

 ## Catalog Examples